Pain-Brioche/ShapekeyMasterConverter/README.md

 ### Notes:
 ShapeAnimator.xml is left untouched during the process.
 Any previous ShapeKeyMaster.Json in the destination folder will be backed up.
-Animated shape keys will be ported as static ones as both plugins use different methodes.
+Animated shape keys will be ported as static ones as both plugins use different methods.

 ### Knwon issues
 Maids without Name or Surname may need to be reassigned until I find a solution: